promogekko/python2-aws/README.md

 see assignment pdf document

-This document describes how Cross Over company evaluates their futur Devops Consultants Solution includes the usage of docker-compose and AWS S3
+This document describes how Cross Over company evaluates their futur Devops Consultants

+The solution contains the usage of docker-compose and AWS S3 using python boto3 package